resteasy/resteasy.github.io/_posts/2021-01-19-deploy-resteasy-wadl-to-wildfly.md

 author:     Wei Nan
 ---

-There was [request](https://issues.redhat.com/browse/WFLY-7419) to include RESTEasy WADL module into Wildfly by default.
-While the issue is under discussion, we can have an example showing how to deploy the RESTEasy WADL module by yourself into Wildfly.
+There was [request](https://issues.redhat.com/browse/WFLY-7419) to include RESTEasy WADL module into WildFly by default.
+While the issue is under discussion, we can have an example showing how to deploy the RESTEasy WADL module by yourself into WildFly.

-To achieve the goal, firstly we need to add the `resteasy-wadl` as the dependency of the project we want to deploy to Wildfly.
+To achieve the goal, firstly we need to add the `resteasy-wadl` as the dependency of the project we want to deploy to WildFly.
 And if the project is using Maven, here is the configuration need be put into `pom.xml`:

 ```xml
 <dependency>